Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 king, chess, checkmate

 Wells Fargo is best for established businesses with a good to excellent credit score and high annual revenue.
-In addition, it is suitable for companies that don’t need a quick turnaround on funding and aren’t worried about the bank’s history of scandal and fraud.
+It is also suitable for companies that don’t need a quick turnaround on funding and aren’t worried about the bank’s history of scandal and fraud.

 Younger small businesses or those still building their business credit might benefit more from an alternative lender.
 If you want to compare prices before applying, Wells Fargo wouldn’t be the right choice.

-We rate Wells Fargo financing as 3.5 out of 5 for small businesses.
-The bank’s product offerings and interest rates are excellent, but the strict requirements and negative reviews leave a lot to be desired.
+We rate Wells Fargo financing 3.5 out of 5 for small businesses.
+The bank’s product offerings and interest rates are excellent, but the strict requirements and negative reviews leave much to be desired.

 Disclaimer: The Wells Fargo trademark is owned by Wells Fargo and its use herein is for reference purposes only and it does not indicate sponsorship or endorsement from Wells Fargo.